UOA-CS732-SE750-Students-2022/project-group-viral-vtubers/README.md

 | [viral-vtubers-backend](https://github.com/UOA-CS732-SE750-Students-2022/project-group-viral-vtubers/tree/main/viral-vtubers-backend) | Contains all the backend code |
 | [viral-vtubers-frontend](https://github.com/UOA-CS732-SE750-Students-2022/project-group-viral-vtubers/tree/main/viral-vtubers-frontend) | Contains all the frontend code|

+## Hosting

+The project is currently hosted at https://viralvtubers.com .
+The project is hosted on https://render.com

+Note: The backend is hosted on render using the serverless option, as a result it takes approx ~5 min for cold boot.
+Please expect long boot wait time for the first retrieve of data from the backend.

 ## Project Setup

 ### Prerequisites